parthg91/campus-mobility-platform/README.md

 5. Accept the ride from the driver dashboard.
 6. Move the ride through in progress and completed states.
 7. Submit passenger rating and feedback.

+## Database

+The platform uses MongoDB with Mongoose for storing and managing:

+- User accounts and authentication data
+- Driver profiles and vehicle information
+- Ride requests and ride history
+- Ratings and feedback
+- Payment records
+- Analytics and demand forecasting data

+A local JSON fallback database is available for demonstration and testing when MongoDB is not configured.

 ## Project Structure